Axion-Like Particles at Future Colliders: Collider reach for ALP searches

 Recently, the parton distribution function of the photon has been determined with significantly improved accuracy \cite{Manohar:2016nzj}, and searches for di-photon resonances at the LHC can be recast to give bounds on heavy pseudoscalar particles with couplings to photons \cite{Molinaro:2017rpe}.
 We have computed the constraints based on the most recent ATLAS analysis with $39.6\,$fb$^{-1}$ of data \cite{Aaboud:2017yyg} and show the corresponding sensitivity regions in light orange in Figure~\ref{fig:Cggbounds}.
 A recent proposal to search for ALPs in elastic photon scattering at the LHC allows for a similar reach in the $m_a - |C_{\gamma\gamma}^{\rm eff}|/\Lambda$ plane \cite{Baldenegro:2018hng}.

 Searches for ALPs decaying into photons are motivated by the relation between the ALP coupling to gluons $C_{GG}^{\rm eff}$ and to photons $C_{\gamma\gamma}^{\rm eff}$ in models addressing the strong CP problem, and from a practical point of view by the difficulty of observing light ALPs decaying into jets at hadron colliders.
-On the other hand, if the coupling to gluons is present in the effective ALP Lagrangian \eqref{Leff}, constraints arise from searches for mono-jets at ATLAS and CMS \cite{Mimasu:2014nea}, as well as from the rare kaon decay $K^+\to \pi^+ a$ mediated by ALP-pion mixing \cite{Fukuda:2015ana}.
-Di-jet searches at the LHC can provide bounds on heavy ALPs with masses $m_a> 1\,$TeV, whereas recent analyses of di-jet resonances accompanied by hard initial state radiation $pp \to j a\to 3 j$ allow the experiments to probe ALP masses below the TeV scale \cite{ATLAS:2016bvn}.\footnote{Limits from di-jet searches from previous experiments sensitive to lower masses are weak \cite{Dobrescu:2013coa}, and we do not show them in Figure~\ref{fig:Cllbounds}.} We show these limits in the $m_a-|C_\text{GG}^\text{eff}|/\Lambda$ plane in the left panel of Figure~\ref{fig:Cllbounds}.
+On the other hand, if the coupling to gluons is present in the effective ALP Lagrangian \eqref{Leff}, constraints arise from searches for mono-jets at ATLAS and CMS \cite{Mimasu:2014nea}, as well as from the rare kaon decay $K^+\to \pi^+ a$ mediated by ALP-pion mixing \cite{Fukuda:2015ana}.\footnote{We thank Yotam Soreq for pointing out an error in our calculation of the constraint derived from $K^+\to \pi^+ a$ decays.
+During the publication process of this paper a thorough analysis of bounds from ALP-gluon couplings has appeared \cite{Aloni:2018vki}.} Di-jet searches at the LHC can provide bounds on heavy ALPs with masses $m_a> 1\,$TeV, whereas recent searches for a new vector resonance decaying into di-jets accompanied by hard initial state radiation $pp \to j Z'\to 3 j$ can be recast into limits on ALPs with masses below the TeV scale in the process $pp \to j a\to 3 j$ \cite{ATLAS:2016bvn, Sirunyan:2017nvi, Aaboud:2018zba}.\footnote{Limits from di-jet searches from previous experiments sensitive to lower masses are weak \cite{Dobrescu:2013coa}, and we do not show them in Figure~\ref{fig:Cllbounds}.} As pointed out in \cite{Mariotti:2017vtv}, the hard cut on hadronic activity applied in the analyses \cite{ATLAS:2016bvn, Sirunyan:2017nvi, Aaboud:2018zba}, strongly reduces the efficiency in a gluon-fusion initiated signal compared to a $q\bar q$-initiated signal as expected for a vector resonance.
+In Figure~\ref{fig:Cllbounds}, we show the limit derived in \cite{Mariotti:2017vtv} (labeled LHC) in the $m_a-|C_\text{GG}^\text{eff}|/\Lambda$ plane.